-Made with a rich tomato base and spicy garam masala, this incredibly easy Chickpea Tikka Masala will quickly become a family staple!
+Made with a rich tomato base and flavorful garam masala, this incredibly easy Chickpea Tikka Masala will quickly become a family staple!

 What is garam masala?

 So, what is garam masala?

 If you've never heard of or used garam masala you need to jump in your car and drive to the closest indian market and pick some up ASAP.
 (Or you can just hop on-line and order some).

 Garam masala may actually be my favorite spice.
 While not every garam masala is the same, it often contains some combination or variation of the following spices: cumin, coriander, black pepper, cardamom, cloves, ginger, nutmeg and cinnamon.